OSummers/operations_portfolio/README.md

 <summary>Who are you?</summary>
 <br>

+Hi, I'm Oliver!
 Proactive operations specialist, with 4+ years experience in an operations environment and a natural desire to improve processes while implementing applications to support these improvements.
 I have undertaken many projects (as listed in this portfolio but not exhaustive) that's resulted in seeing continued support across businesses, for example, one of many results was seeing a growth rate of 30% over the past five years, surpassing £60 million revenue for the business at Ocean Holidays.

 </details>